Eliza Brightwen

 Eliza Brightwen née Elder (30 October 1830 – 5 May 1906) was a Scottish naturalist and author.
-She was self-taught, with many of her observations made in the grounds of The Grove in Stanmore, the estate she shared with her husband outside of London.
+She was self-taught, and many of her observations were made in the grounds of The Grove in Stanmore, the estate that she shared with her husband outside of London.
 Brightwen was described in 1912 as "one of the most popular naturalists of her day".

 Personal life

-Eliza Elder was born in 1830 in Banff, Aberdeenshire, Scotland to Margaret and George Elder.
+Eliza Elder was born in 1830 in Banff, Aberdeenshire, Scotland, to Margaret and George Elder.
 She had three other siblings.

 After her mother died in 1837, she was adopted by her uncle, Alexander Elder, co-founder of Smith, Elder & Co.
-Elder moved to Streatham to live with her uncle, and then to Stoke Newington in Hackney, North London.
+Elder moved to Streatham to live with her uncle, and then to Stoke Newington, Hackney, North London.
 Her father died in 1853.

 As a child, Elder expressed interest in natural history and described her youth as "extremely lonely and quiet".
-She did not receive a formal education, though her publisher uncle had an extensive library which served as a foundation for her future work.
+She did not receive a formal education though her publisher uncle had an extensive library, which served as a foundation for her future work.

-In 1855 she married George Brightwen, a banker who then ran a successful business of his own.
+In 1855, she married George Brightwen, a banker who then ran a successful business of his own.
 The couple moved to Stanmore and lived in a house called Elderslie, in Bushey, Hertfordshire.

-Brightwen suffered from health problems, including chronic pain and fainting, though the cause was never identified.
-She had a nervous breakdown in 1872.
-Following this, she lived as a recluse for 10 years, with little to no contact with her husband and friends.
+Brightwen suffered from health problems, including chronic pain and fainting though the cause was never identified.
+She had a nervous breakdown in 1872.Then, she lived as a recluse for 10 years with little to no contact with her husband and friends.
 Brightwen rarely left the house and did not read.
-When George Brightwen died in 1883 she emerged from reclusiveness, to be active intellectually and physically, but continued to suffer from body pains for the rest of her life.
+When George Brightwen died in 1883, she emerged from reclusiveness to be active intellectually and physically but continued to suffer from body pains for the rest of her life.
 She still rarely left The Grove.

 Brightwen lived in Stanmore until she died in May 1906.
 The house, The Grove, had an estate of 170 acres (69 hectares), where she did much of her research.
 The couple renovated the house to a design carried out by Brightwen Binyon.
 She turned the billiard room into a museum after her husband's death.

 Eliza Brightwen was a philanthropist and attended church regularly.
-She died childless, and is buried at a church in Stanmore.
+She died childless and is buried at a church in Stanmore.